Scenarios

 Warning

-This scenario is not compatible with normlim calibration where the LIA maps would be computed on-the-fly.
-For normlim calibration, it’s imperative to precompute (and store LIA maps) before going massively parallel.
+This scenario is not compatible with normlim and gamma_naught_rtc calibrations where the LIA or γ Area maps would be computed on-the-fly.
+For these calibrations, it’s imperative to precompute (and store the correction maps) before going massively parallel.

 Use any other set of DEM inputs